In this counseling answer:

 Whilst you can’t control your wife’s behavior towards your children, you can control yours.
 Try not to let your wife’s attitude influence your own attitude towards your children.
 You can be the one to give your children the love and affection they are seemingly missing from their mother.
 Children need love and affection at a young age, especially when they grow up in a difficult environment where they face abuse and foul language.
 If they don’t get this love and affection, they will be unable to give it to others, believing that they should behave with others aggressively.
 As a result, later, they might get involved in abusive relationships themselves, either as the abuser or the abused.

 Show them that the way their mum behaves and the language she uses is not the only way.
-You can be the positive role model for them who uses the good language, who is polite and has a respectful behavior.
+You can be a positive role model for them who uses good language, who is polite and has a respectful behavior.

 Also, it might seem like a long way down the line, but in time, as they grow older and come to understand the true meaning of right and wrong, they will come to realize that their mother’s behavior was completely inappropriate whilst treasuring positive memories of the love and affection you showed them.
 This might sound very difficult when the environment is so hostile, but for the sake of your children, it is important that they receive some kind of love and affection in order to have a more secure future.
 Obviously, the situation is far from ideal for raising children, but you can certainly do all you can, with or without your wife’s input, to ensure that there is at least a small amount of positivity in their life.